Average Weather in Iquitos Peru

 Humidity Comfort Levels

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
-The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.The average hourly wind speed in Iquitos does not vary significantly over the course of the year, remaining an essentially constant 0.9 miles per hour throughout.
+The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.The average hourly wind speed in Iquitos does not vary significantly over the course of the year, remaining within 0.1 miles per hour of 1.8 miles per hour throughout.

 Average Wind Speed